-All of these methods have something in common: They all, in one way or another, have been able to spread wide because bad actors have used cloaking strategies to camouflage their code and its true purpose.
+All of these methods have something in common: they all, in one way or another, have been able to spread widely because bad actors have used cloaking strategies to camouflage their code and its true purpose.
 That said, publishers can notice signs that suggest they may have been victims of cloaked attacks.
 This guide explores symptoms of serious ad quality problems which publishers should consider red flags.

 - How malvertisers bypass ad scanning technology

 - Red flags indicating you’ve been a victim of cloaked attacks

 - Strategies to protect ad revenue and maximize security over creatives on your site